Chart Color Schemes

 Burpengary is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Burpengary, as per the latest Census, consisted of 83.6% houses and 16.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares with Brisbane metro's 73.5% houses and 26.5% other dwellings.
-Home ownership in Burpengary was at 26.8%, similar to Brisbane metro, with the rest being mortgaged (41.9%) or rented (31.3%).
-The median monthly mortgage repayment in the area was $1,733, below the Brisbane metro average of $1,863.
-The median weekly rent figure was recorded at $350, compared to Brisbane metro's $380.
-Nationally, Burpengary's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The dwelling structure in Burpengary, as per the latest Census evaluation, consisted of 83.6% houses and 16.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Brisbane metro's figures of 73.5% houses and 26.5% other dwellings.
+Home ownership in Burpengary stood at 26.8%, similar to Brisbane metro, with the remaining dwellings either mortgaged (41.9%) or rented (31.3%).
+The median monthly mortgage repayment in Burpengary was $1733, lower than the Brisbane metro average of $1863 and the national average of $1863.
+The median weekly rent figure for Burpengary was $350, compared to Brisbane metro's $380 and the national figure of $375.

 Frequently Asked Questions - Housing